 As a result of the restructuring and the divestiture of FG&E's owned generation assets, FG&E recorded stranded generation-related costs as Regulatory Assets.
 These stranded generation-related Regulatory Assets are being amortized and recovered through the year 2009.
 FG&E earns carrying charges on the unamortized balance of these stranded generation-related Regulatory Assets.
-In addition, as a result of restructuring legislation in Massachusetts, the total rate FG&E may charge for the combination of distribution service, stranded costs and purchase power costs is subject to an inflation adjusted total rate cap for a seven year period, which began in March 1998.
+In addition, as a result of restructuring legislation in Massachusetts, the total rate FG&E may charge for the combination of distribution service, stranded costs and purchase power costs is subject to an inflation adjusted total rate cap for a seven year period, which ends on February 28, 2005.
 Any unrecovered balance of purchased power costs and stranded costs as a result of the total rate cap is deferred for future rate recovery as a Regulatory Asset.
 These deferred costs also earn carrying charges until their subsequent recovery in future periods.
-The value of FG&E's generation-related Regulatory Assets and deferred cost Regulatory Assets was approximately \$32.2 million and \$29.1 million, respectively at March 31, 2004 and March 31, 2003, and are expected to be recovered in FG&E's rates principally over the next 6 to 8 years.
-In addition, as of March 31, 2004, FG&E had recorded on its balance sheets \$71.5 million as Power

-Supply Buyout Obligations and corresponding Regulatory Assets associated with the divestiture of its long-term purchase power contracts.
+The value of FG&E's generation-related Regulatory Assets and deferred cost Regulatory Assets was approximately \$33.5 million and \$28.7 million, respectively at June 30, 2004 and June 30, 2003, and are expected to be recovered in FG&E's rates principally over the next 6 to 8 years.
+In addition, as of June 30, 2004, FG&E had recorded on its balance sheets \$69.6 million as Power Supply Buyout Obligations and corresponding Regulatory Assets associated with the divestiture of its long-term purchase power contracts.
 FG&E does not earn a carrying charge on this power supply component of Regulatory Assets as there is no significant difference between the time periods when payments are made to satisfy these purchase power contract obligations and their recovery in rates from FG&E's customers.

-Massachusetts Gas Operations Restructuring - Following a three year state-wide collaborative process on the unbundling, or separation, of discrete services offered by natural gas local distribution companies (LDCs), the MDTE approved regulations and tariffs for FG&E and other LDCs operating in the Commonwealth to provide full customer choice effective November 1, 2000.
+Massachusetts Gas Operations Restructuring - Following a three year state-wide collaborative process on the unbundling, or separation, of services offered by natural gas local distribution companies (LDCs), the MDTE approved regulations and tariffs for FG&E to provide full customer choice effective November 1, 2000.
 The MDTE ruled that LDCs would continue to have an obligation to provide gas supply and delivery services for a five-year transition period, with a review after three years.
 The MDTE also required mandatory assignment of LDCs' pipeline capacity to competitive marketers supplying customers during the transition period.
 This mandatory capacity assignment protects LDCs from exposure to certain stranded gas supply costs during the transition period.
 In January 2004, the MDTE opened an investigation seeking comment on whether the mandatory assignment of pipeline capacity should be continued.
 This proceeding is pending.